-DOE is preparing a license application to submit to the NRC for construction authorization for a repository at Yucca Mountain.
-Although DOE’s earlier plans were to submit the license application to the NRC in December 2004, it has been delayed.
-The Act specifies that the NRC will issue a decision on the license application within three years after receiving the DOE application.
+DOE submitted a license application to the NRC for construction authorization for a repository at Yucca Mountain in June 2008.
 The NRC will issue a license only if DOE can demonstrate that it can construct and operate the repository safely and comply with NRC regulations.

 The NRC is responsible for licensing and regulating the receipt and possession of high-level waste, including spent fuel as well as reprocessing waste, at privately-owned facilities and at certain facilities of the DOE.
 The DOE facilities which are or will be subject to NRC regulation are defined by law to include: (1) facilities used primarily for the receipt and storage of high-level waste resulting from activities licensed under the Atomic Energy Act and (2) facilities other than Research and Development facilities authorized for the express purpose of subsequent long-term storage of DOE-generated waste.
 Facilities for permanent disposal will require a license from NRC under these provisions.

 Currently, facilities at reactor sites and at Morris, Illinois, and Idaho National Engineering and Environmental Laboratory are licensed by NRC for temporary storage of spent fuel.
-Private Fuel Storage (PFS) has submitted an application to the NRC for a license to store spent fuel on the reservation of the Skull Valley Band of Goshute Indians about 60 miles from Salt Lake City.By law, the Commission is not authorized to license:
+Private Fuel Storage (PFS) received an application to the NRC for a license to store spent fuel on the reservation of the Skull Valley Band of Goshute Indians about 60 miles from Salt Lake City but that facility has not been built.By law, the Commission is not authorized to license:

 Receipt or possession of high-level waste (HLW) used for or part of DOE activities in a DOE research and development facility;